adilshaikh165/ML-OPS/README.md

-# ML-OPS Task for AI-PLANET Internship
+# Leveraging ML-OPS tools for model deployment on Kubernetes.

 ## Project Title: Implementing Kubeflow with MLflow for Model Experiment Tracking